ryanatkn/gro/src/docs/config.md

 }
 ```

-The `name` field can be anything and maps to the build's output directory name.
+The `name` property can be anything and maps to the build's output directory name.
 By defining `"name": "foo",`, running `gro dev` or `gro build` creates builds
 in `.gro/dev/foo/` and `.gro/prod/foo/`, respectively.